Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

 <a name="required-services"></a>
 ## Required Services

-These services must be healthy in kubernetes before the reboot of the LiveCD can take place.
+These services must be healthy in Kubernetes before the reboot of the LiveCD can take place.

 Required Platform Services:
 - cray-dhcp-kea